normanlorrain/progit/README.md

 # Note
+Purpose: Testing PDF generation directly from markup.
-This repo is public, but more of a personal project for fun, for testing PDF generation directly from markup.
+This repo is public, but more of a personal project for fun

 The excellent [pandoc](https://pandoc.org/) project has in its documentation [instructions for creating a sample epub](https://pandoc.org/epub.html).